Sign up for weekly AppOps insights.

 Data Governance Committee

 This cross-functional team includes representatives from various departments such as IT, finance, operations, and legal.
-It’s their responsibility to create and enforce the overall data governance strategy in Salesforce ALM.
+It’s their responsibility to create and enforce the overall data governance strategy in Salesforce.
 This involves developing policies and procedures for data handling, ensuring regulatory compliance, and promoting best practices for data management.

 The data governance committee also establishes the roles of the data stewards, data quality team, and data security team.